What types of hummingbirds can you find in Idaho?

-Today, you will learn 5 hummingbird species found in Idaho (and how to identify them).
+Today, you will learn about the 5 hummingbird species found in Idaho.

 The species below were chosen because they are most common in Idaho (above the Mexico border).
 Each description includes identification tips, pictures, *range maps, fun facts, AND how to attract these beautiful birds to your yard!

 #1: Rufous Hummingbird

 Rufous Hummingbirds are the most aggressive type of hummingbird in Idaho!

 Be careful if one finds your hummingbird feeders or garden, as they will relentlessly attack and drive away other hummingbirds (including much larger species) away.

 - Males: Bright copper-orange on their back (although some males have a green back) and sides of their belly.
 Beautiful reddish-orange iridescent throat.
 White breast and ear patch behind eye.
 Compared to other hummingbird species, they are small.

 - Females: They have a green crown, neck, and back.
 Rufous (copper) colored sides with a white breast and belly.
 Some females have a spot of red or orange on their throat.

 - *Similar Species: Allen’s Hummingbird, which has slightly more green on their crown and back.
 Allen’s also has narrower outer tail feathers and a slightly downward-curved bill.
 Females of these two species are incredibly hard to tell apart.